-In this section, we implement a simulator to study how various parameters impact the performance of our BLOWN protocol.
-Specifically, in Section 6.1, we analyze the oneepoch execution of BLOWN to show its correctness and efficiency.
+In this section, we implement a simulator to investigate how various parameters impact the performance of our BLOWN protocol.
+Specifically, in Section 6.1, we first demonstrate the correctness and efficiency of BLOWN by considering its convergence behavior as well as its performance when network size and density vary.
 Then we present the performance of BLOWN under various jamming and Sybil attack scenarios in Section 6.2.
+Note that the convergence behavior of BLOWN needs to be examined from a microscopic perspective and thus we consider a single epoch; while the performance of BLOWN should be explored from a macroscopic perspective and thus multiple epochs are considered.

 In our simulation, we use the crypto library of golang and adopt ed25519 for digital signatures, with 64-byte private key, 32-byte public key, and 64-byte signature.
 Public keys are broadcast to all nodes on the preset of our simulations.
 Besides, The Sortition algorithm is implemented with the VRF provided by CONIKS.
 We employ two types of 2-dimensional planes of size $d \times d$ units, where d = 10 or $d = \sqrt{N}$ with N known as the network size.
 Nodes are randomly generated and distributed in the plane and no two nodes can have the same coordinates.
 The unit for an epoch length is round.
-If not stated otherwise, we adopt the following parameters $\alpha = 4$ , $\beta = 2$ , $\theta = 2$ , $P = \beta \theta (\sqrt{2d})^{\alpha}$ , $\hat{p} = 0.1, T = 60, \epsilon = 0.3, \gamma = 0.1, w_v = 20, \tau = W/2$ , and c = 10.
+If not stated otherwise, we adopt the following parameters $\alpha = 4$ , $\beta = 2$ , $\theta = 2$ , $P = \beta \theta (\sqrt{2}d)^{\alpha}$ , $\hat{p} = 0.1$ , T = 60, $\epsilon = 0.3$ , $\gamma = 0.1$ , $w_v = 20$ , $\tau = W/2$ , and c=10.
 Besides, nodes are uniformly distributed and the percentage of the Sybil nodes is 0% by default.
 Without loss of generality, all parameter values are chosen carefully to reflect various real-world cases, but not to aim to optimize the performance.
 All the experiments are performed under a CentOS 7 operating system running on a machine with an Intel Xeon 3.4 GHz CPU, 120 GB RAM and 1 TB SATA Hard Drive.
 All the reported results are the average of 100 runs, unless stated otherwise.